 Don’t drink alcohol

-Avoid scooping used kitty litter or touching cat poop—this can transmit a disease, toxoplasmosis Toxoplasmosis Toxoplasmosis is infection caused by the single-celled protozoan parasite Toxoplasma gondii.
-Infection occurs when people unknowingly ingest toxoplasma cysts from cat feces or eat contaminated... read more , that damages your baby
+Avoid scooping used kitty litter or touching cat poop—this can transmit a disease, toxoplasmosis Toxoplasmosis Toxoplasmosis is infection caused by the protozoan parasite Toxoplasma gondii.
+Infection occurs when people unknowingly ingest toxoplasma cysts from cat feces or eat contaminated meat... read more , that damages your baby

-Avoid being around people who are sick, especially if they have certain infections such as rubella Rubella Rubella is a contagious viral infection that typically causes mild symptoms, such as joint pain and a rash, but can cause severe birth defects if the mother becomes infected with rubella during... read more , chickenpox Chickenpox Chickenpox is a viral infection that's more common in children than in adults.
+Avoid being around people who are sick, especially if they have certain infections such as rubella Rubella Rubella is a contagious viral infection that typically causes in children mild symptoms, such as joint pain and a rash.
+Rubella can cause death of a fetus or severe birth defects if the mother... read more , chickenpox Chickenpox Chickenpox is a viral infection that's more common in children than in adults.
 Chickenpox causes fever and an itchy rash of small, raised blisters or crusted spots Chickenpox spreads easily... read more , or shingles Shingles After you've had chickenpox, the virus that caused it stays in your body all your life.
 If the virus becomes active again, you get shingles.
 Shingles is a viral infection that causes a painful... read more

 What happens at my first doctor visit?